 On display November 8–17

 Inspired by retro Lite-Brite toys, Waterlight Graffiti is an electrical canvas, where water becomes the medium to draw or write ephemeral messages of light.
 Visitors use paintbrushes, spray bottles, or even dampened fingers to add moisture to a wall of 32,000 LEDs, which are illuminated when they come in contact with water.
 When applied to the frame of any individual LED, water creates an electric bridge, conducting the electricity required to light the embedded LED.
 The brightness varies by how much water is applied.
-The artwork is more than 5 feet tall and 26 feet wide, allowing ample space for numerous water artists to create their own waterlight designs.
+Waterlight Graffiti is more than 5 feet tall and 26 feet wide, allowing ample space for numerous water artists to create their own waterlight designs.